flatironinstitute/radiation_viz/video_work_flow.md

 # Requirements

+The workflow requires some software installed in the environment.
+In my case I used `conda` to install the software on the flatiron cluster managed within a `conda` environment `nodetest` for convenience.

 You will need recent versions of the `node` intepreter with the `npm` package manager and the
 <a href="https://ffmpeg.org/ffmpeg.html">ffmpeg</a> conversion program to run the video
 creation workflow.